polljoy/polljoy-web/README.md

 ### Simple example
-Please see the example folder in the SDK for an simple integratoin.
+Please see the example folder in the SDK for a simple integration.

 -